Simple-graduated dark energy and spatial curvature: Model

-The usual vacuum energy of the QFT (described by the EoS $p_{\rm cc}=-\rho_{\rm cc}$) corresponds to the source that yields null-inertial mass density:
+The usual vacuum energy of the QFT (described by the EoS $p_{\rm cc}=-\rho_{\rm cc}$) corresponds to the source that yields null-inertial mass density,

 for which $\rho_{\rm cc}={\rm const}>0$, namely, the energy density is a constant---via the energy conservation equation in \eqref{eqn:constraint}---and supposed to be positive as suggested by the cosmological observations.
-The simplest generalization of the usual vacuum energy \eqref{eqn:uvac} is then to promote its \textit{null inertial mass density} to an arbitrary constant:
+The simplest phenomenological generalization of the usual vacuum energy \eqref{eqn:uvac} is then to promote its \textit{null inertial mass density} to an arbitrary constant,

-for which the energy density $\rho_{\rm ci}$, as well as the pressure $p_{\rm ci}$, is not necessarily constant, but is supposed to be positive today ($\rho_{\rm ci0}>0$)---here and in what follows the subscript $0$ attached to any quantity denotes its present-day ($z=0$) value.
+for which the energy density $\rho_{\rm ci}$ (supposed to be positive today, i.e., $\rho_{\rm ci0}>0$) and the pressure $p_{\rm ci}$ are not necessarily constant---here and in what follows the subscript $0$ attached to any quantity denotes its present-day ($z=0$) value.
+It is worth noting that this promotion corresponds to taking the inertial mass density, instead of vacuum energy density (or $\Lambda$), as one of the constants of nature.
 We do not consider the possibility of $\rho_{\rm ci0}<0$ throughout our study, as it obviously contradicts the observations.
-The energy density of this source, which we call \textit{simple-graduated dark energy} (simple-gDE), reads
+The energy density of this source, which we call simple-graduated dark energy, reads

 which satisfies the EoS parameter ($w\equiv-1+\varrho/\rho$)